September 1st, 2021

 Contribute to data analysis and writing for publications

-Present at lab meetings and other scientific meetings at NYU.
-Presentations at external meetings will be encouraged after one year
+Present at lab meetings and other scientific external meetings

 A bachelor’s degree in a quantitative discipline (e.g. computer science, bioinformatics, physics) or in biology, with a strong quantitative background

-Proficiency in Python and preferably also R, along with experience with Unix/Linux environments (including Shell scripting)
+Good command of Python and preferably also R, along with experience with Unix/Linux environments.

 WE ALSO VALUE